wellsst/jwt-template/README.md

 ## TODO

 * Implement the challengeId - store it as a simple hash
+* Add a simple server side request to the WelcomePage
 * Client side error handling
 * Unit tests
 * Add admin type/util features such as list users token, expire tokens